Comment on page

 Registration After successfully registering your Darknode it will not become operational and begin earning rewards until the beginning of the next Epoch.
 Epoch’s last 28 days so if you launch your Darknode on the 26th day of the Epoch, it will begin earning rewards in 2 days' time.

 Deregistration Deregistration will become effective at the end of the third Epoch, so if you decide to deregister your Darknode on the 26th day of the current Epoch, you’ll have to wait 2 days for the next Epoch to begin then 2 full Epochs (56 days) until it is fully deregistered.
 It is only at this point can you withdraw your 100,000 REN bond and the Gas (ETH) in your Darknode.

 If that same user decided they wanted their original BTC back, they would be charged the fee again.
 So they’d send their 0.999 BTC and receive 0.999001 BTC.
 The fee would then also be placed in the Darknode Reward Pool.

 At the end of each Epoch, every Darknode that has been active for the entire Epoch will take an even share of the rewards.

 The rewards are paid out in the digital asset that travels through RenVM.
 For example if your Darknode earns 0.01 BTC in one Epoch, you will receive your rewards in Bitcoin.
 This will require you to have a wallet that supports Bitcoin - however, you can send your rewards to a Centralized Exchange, such as Binance, but we advise against this as it may not always function as expected.

 Click the arrow (>) on the right-hand side of the WITHDRAWABLE Window.
-You can withdraw as an ERC20 or back to the native asset.
-If native, enter your destination (EG BTC) address and follow the MetaMask prompts.
+Assets are withdrawn to ERC20 representations.
+For example BTC rewards are withdrawn as renBTC.
 Use "fast" ETH GAS to avoid any issues.